Kanye West Ditches Donald Trump, ‘I Am Taking The Red Hat Off’

-Kanye West said he no longer supports Donald Trump, and that he is serious about running for president, in an interview with Forbes.
+Kanye West said he no longer supports Donald Trump, and that he is serious about running for president, in an interview with Forbes published on Wednesday.

-As reported at the time by The Inquisitr, over the 4th of July weekend West announced that he was running for president.
+As previously reported by The Inquisitr, over the Fourth of July weekend West announced that he was running for president.

 We must now realize the promise of America by trusting God, unifying our vision and building our future.
 I am running for president of the United States ????????! #2020VISION